 When are IAS payments due?

 Businesses with questions about IAS may call NYS DOL’s Employer Hotline at 1-888-899-8810.
-Select Option One for the Main Menu, and then Option One for the Employer Accounts Adjustment Section of the Unemployment Insurance Division.
+Select Option Two for the Main Menu, and then Option One for the Employer Accounts Adjustment Section of the Unemployment Insurance Division.
 Additional information is available at on.ny.gov/ias.

 How can businesses pay their IAS?

 To create or access your UI Online Services account, go to https://on.ny.gov/employersonlineservices.
 If you don’t pay the IAS with your second quarter e-File return, you can write a check payable to “NYS Unemployment Insurance” and send it to “NYS Unemployment Insurance, P.O.
 Box 4301, Binghamton, New York 13902-4301.
+Make sure to write your Employer Registration Number on the check, so that it is applied correctly to your account.